 Linkbuilding is important, and one of the best ways to go about it is to create awesome content on your website that other websites or social media users want to link back to organically.
 For example, if you’re a plumber and you (or your content marketing agency) create a blog post on “10 plumbing problems that require expert help”, other websites or customers might find it helpful and share your post, or repost it on their site with a link back to yours.

 Google loves new, relevant content.
 By posting timely content, you improve your chances of getting ranked quickly by Google and appearing above your competitors.

-Take a look at this SEO campaign from Florist with Flowers.
-In addition to their regular website content, for Mother’s Day they built a special page and created a series of blog posts to improve their ranking for timely keywords related to the occasion.
+Take a look at this SEO campaign Yellow ran back in October and December last year.
+In addition to our regular website content, for the holidays we created a series of blog posts to improve our ranking for timely holiday marketing keywords.

 3 quick tips to integrate your content and SEO strategy.